 “Actually, I told Scott I’d call him.
 I saw him when I dragged John to the pool.”

 “Oh, I’ll have him get on his phone.
 I’ll keep Mr. Nosey Boy from listening.”

 “I want to try to make up some with Scott.
 It’s not fair he’s dragged into all this.”

 “Well, good luck.
 I’m holding off on the advice department.”

-I waited as I heard Scott being told to talk with me.”
+I wait as I heard Scott being told to talk with me.”

-“A lot,” I said.
+“A lot,” I say.
 “I’m sorry you’re involved in all that is going on.
 I tried to keep your name out of it.”

-“Really, well that might work for anyone who doesn’t know us.”
+“Really, well that might work for anyone who doesn’t know me.”

 “I don’t know you any more, Scott.”

 “So why are you talking about me then.”